suzannejmatthews/PDC-Unplugged/content/activities/FindYoungestStudentInClass.md

 * Students can stay in their seats, making it appropriate for students who are mobility-impaired.

 * Students who are deaf and blind may have issues with this activity.
-Braile readers can be given a description of the prompt "state your age"; the response can then be communicated to the people next to them.
+Braille readers can be given a description of the prompt "state your age"; the response can then be communicated to the people next to them.